Ghomerr/LinkedChest/LinkedChest/resources/LinkedChest/README.txt

 INTRODUCTION:
 	This plugin allows to link chests together.
+	You can link normal and trapped chests.
+	Master trapped chests will generate current, but not Linked trapped chests.
 	A command is used to create a master chest.
 	Then, use a sign to link another chest to a master chest.
 	The sign must contain the chest name between wildcards (*) on the first line.